What is Recruitment Marketing? - Complete Guide

 Market open jobs to various job boards, online communities, and social media channels

-Searching the suitable candidates
+Searching for suitable candidates

 Emailing or cold-calling candidates